-Nadine Bakkar, PhD, is a research assistant professor in the Department of Neurobiology at Barrow Neurological Institute.
+Nadine Bakkar, PhD, is an assistant professor in the Department of Neurobiology at Barrow Neurological Institute.

 Dr. Bakkar received her doctorate from The Ohio State University in molecular biology in the laboratory of Dr. Denis Guttridge, focusing on NF-kappaB signaling pathways involved in muscle development and regeneration.
 She completed two postdoctoral fellowships, one at The Ohio State University Comprehensive Cancer Center and one at Barrow Neurological Institute as part of Dr. Robert Bowser’s laboratory.

 Dr. Bakkar’s research interests include neurodegenerative diseases specifically amyotrophic lateral sclerosis (ALS), focusing on blood brain and blood-CSF barriers disruptions, as well as changes in RNA metabolism and transport that contribute to ALS pathogenesis.

 Dr Bakkar is a member of the Society of Neuroscience (SFN).

 - Postdoctoral Fellowship, Barrow Neurological Institute, 2012-2015

 - Postdoctoral Fellowship, The Ohio State University Comprehensive Cancer Center, 2008-2012

 - PhD, The Ohio State University, Molecular Biology, 2008

 - MS, American University of Beirut, Biology, Beirut, Lebanon, 2001

 - BS, American University of Beirut, Biology, 1999